Call Center Metrics

 • The call center software isn't prepared to handle the call volume

-This metric shows you the amount of time callers are stuck in call queues.
+This shows you the amount of time callers are stuck in call queues.
 That number is divided by the total number of calls answered.

-5. Average Speed of Answer
+5.Ā Average Speed of Answer (ASA)

 Calculates the average time it takes for agents to answer calls within a specific amount of time.
+When approaching this as a contact center metric, youā€™d assess the time taken to reply to a customerā€™s message across different channels.

-6. Average Handle Time
+6.Ā Average Handle Time (AHT)

 Tracks and measures the average time it takes agents to do the work associated with a call after it's finished.

-9. Occupancy Rates
+9. Occupancy rates

 Occupancy rate metrics indicate how much time agents are on live calls or finishing up work related to those calls.

-While each call center has its way of measuring performance, there are common standards for metrics and KPIs in the call center industry.
-Generally, those metrics fall into particular focus areas and reveal key insights into the customer experience, emphasizing quality, and quantity equally.
+While each call center has its way of measuring performance, there are a range of common metrics and KPIs in evidence across the call center industry.
+Generally, those metrics fall into particular focus areas and reveal varied key insights.
+Before you can confidently answer the question ā€œwhat is the most important metric to your contact center?ā€, you must understand those focus areas.
+Here are the four most common and some useful metrics for each:

-• Customer experience
+• Customer experience metrics and KPIs

-• Call center operations
+• Call center agent metrics and KPIs

 Customer experience metrics and KPIs

 Delivering customer satisfaction is what keeps businesses in business.
 But how do you know if you're meeting customer expectations?
-How customers rate their experience with your company’s products, services and other factors can determine whether a customer’s experience is positive, negative, or somewhere in between.
+How customers rate their experience with your companyā€™s products, services, and other factors can determine whether a customerā€™s experience is positive, negative, or somewhere in between.

-• Contact the organization again
+• Contact an organization more than once

-• Re-explain their issue
+• Re-explain their issues

 • Be transferred